Things to note about webshops

 Conditionally offer items in eSolutions

 There are many functions for offering or not offering item in certain cases.
-See the chapter on Offer item conditionally and in particular the sections:
+See the chapter on Targeted control of items- clever instead of always available and in particular the sections:

 Item Blacklist